In case you hadn’t noticed, it’s HOT out there. And HUMID in a lot of places. That means our bodies are sweating to cool us off.

 “The older I got my armpit started to get smelly.
 I couldn’t even dance and hold my arms in the air.
 NOTHING WORKED!
 I found this over a year ago and can’t imagine life without it!”

 Darshana in Menlo Park, California offers this testimonial:

 “I had given up deodorants, because I didn’t want the chemicals and couldn’t stand the fragrances.
 My chiropractor recommended against the alum crystal kind, so I just washed a lot, like in the middle of the day too.

 “As life got more stressful, caring for my elderly parents, I had to use something, or I would stink, so I gave MOM to try.
 At first I didn’t like that it rolled on wet, and I had to learn not to put too much on.
 But as I got used to using a roll-on, I have come to LOVE this product!
 I never smell bad when I use it, you don’t need a lot, and really it dries pretty quickly.”

 Lisa in Chicago prefers the aluminum-free MoM deodorant scented for men.
 A lot of people love this fragrance:

 “I have been using this for years now, and it really is the only thing I have used that is a healthier alternative to antiperspirants and works!
 Thank you.”

-Why not give MoM a try, especially since the hot weather is back and we are offering a 25% sale on all our MoM deodorants?
-It runs from Memorial Day until Flag Day (June 14, 2019).
-The special discount code is HOT25.
-Be sure to put it into the discount code box to get your savings.
+Why not give MoM a try, especially since the hot weather is back and we are offering a 15% sale on all our MoM deodorants?
+It runs until August 14, 2020.
+You do not use a discount code.
+All deodorants are already marked down.